 It’s usually expressed as your one-repetition maximum, or 1RM for short.

-While both exercises can make you stronger, most people can flat bench press more than they can incline press.
+While both exercises can make you stronger, most people can flat bench press more than they can incline chest press.

 Subsequently, the flat bench press is usually better for building strength.